 Various other issues can arise during the course of a personal injury case.
 We often assist our clients in fending off collection calls, dealing with health insurance liens, and various things that are collateral to their personal injury claim.
 We generally provide these services at no additional costs to our personal injury clients.
 We understand that dealing with the aftermath of a personal injury can be overwhelming.
 It is our goal to reduce the stress and anxiety that our clients experience as a result of the legal issues arising from the accident to allow them to focus on their personal recovery and getting their lives back to normal.

 The information contained on this page is provided as general information and does not constitute legal advice.
-The experienced attorneys at Baldwin &Briscoe, P.C. can assist you if you have been involved in a motor vehicle accident.
+The experienced attorneys at Baldwin, Briscoe Steinmetz, P.C. can assist you if you have been involved in a motor vehicle accident.
 Call today to schedule a free, no-obligation, in-office-consultation for any injury related claim.
-The law offices of Baldwin & Briscoe, P.C. handle accident claims in Maryland and the District of Columbia.
+The law offices of Baldwin, Briscoe & Steinmetz, P.C. handle accident claims in Maryland and the District of Columbia.